 - Does data-intensive science entail new aspects of responsibility?
 If so, which notion of responsibility do we need and which aspects should we highlight?

-Discussions on these issues will follow a practice-based approach to philosophy of science, aiming at studying actual contexts of practice in the sciences and advancing scientific practice itself by highlighting its potentially problematic aspects.
+Discussions on these issues followed a practice-based approach to philosophy of science, aiming at studying actual contexts of practice in the sciences and advancing scientific practice itself by highlighting its potentially problematic aspects.

 Organisation and Funding

 Stefano Canali, Mathias Frisch and Thomas Reydon (Leibniz Universität Hannover).